-Vieira, now football development executive at City, said that Scholes’ return showed there is weakness in the United squad as it had to turn to a 37-year-old player.
+Vieira, now football development executive at City, said that Scholes’ return showed there is weakness in the United squad as they had to turn to a 37-year-old player.

 Ferguson was quick to dismiss Vieira’s comments in a press conference at Old Trafford on Friday morning, and says he has “plenty of ammunition” if their rivals are going to start playing mind games.